 On July 29, 2019, the Company entered into the Amended and Restated Agreement and Plan of Merger, dated as of July 29, 2019 (the "Amended MCC Merger Agreement"), by and between the Company and Sierra, pursuant to which the Company will, on the terms and subject to the conditions set forth in the Amended MCC Merger Agreement, merge with and into Sierra, with Sierra as the surviving company in the MCC Merger.
-In the MCC Merger, each share of the Company's common stock (other than shares of the Company's common stock held by the Company, Sierra or their respective wholly owned subsidiaries) will be exchanged for the right to receive (i) 0.68 shares of Sierra's common stock if the attorneys' fees of plaintiffs' counsel and litigation expenses paid or incurred by plaintiffs' counsel or advanced by plaintiffs in connection with the Delaware Action, as described below (such fees and expenses, the "Plaintiff Attorney Fees"), are less than or equal to \$10,000,000; (ii) 0.66 shares of Sierra's common stock if the Plaintiff Attorney Fees are equal to or greater than \$15,000,000; (iii) between 0.68 and 0.66 per share of Sierra's common stock if the Plaintiff Attorney Fees are greater than \$10,000,000 but less than \$15,000,000, calculated on a descending basis, based on straight line interpolation between \$10,000,000 and \$15,000,000; or (iv) 0.66 shares of Sierra's common stock in the event that the Plaintiff Attorney Fees are not fully and finally determined prior to the closing of the MCC Merger (such ratio, the "MCC Merger Exchange Ratio").
-Based upon the Plaintiff Attorney Fees approved by the Court of Chancery of the State of Delaware (the "Delaware Court of Chancery") as set forth in the Order and Final Judgment entered into on December 20, 2019, as described below (the "Delaware Order"), the MCC Merger Exchange Ratio will be 0.66 shares of Sierra's common stock.
-The Company and Sierra are appealing the Delaware Order with respect to the Delaware Court of Chancery's ruling on the Plaintiff Attorney Fees.
+In the MCC Merger, each share of the Company's common stock (other than shares of the Company's common stock held by the Company, Sierra or their respective wholly owned subsidiaries) will be exchanged for the right to receive (i) 0.68 shares of Sierra's common stock if the attorneys' fees of plaintiffs' counsel and litigation expenses paid or incurred by plaintiffs' counsel or advanced by plaintiffs in connection with the Delaware Action, as described below (such fees and expenses, the "Plaintiff Attorney Fees"), are less than or equal to \$10,000,000; (ii) 0.66 shares of Sierra's common stock if the Plaintiff Attorney Fees are equal to or greater than \$15,000,000; (iii) between 0.68 and 0.66 per share of Sierra's common stock if the Plaintiff Attorney Fees are equal to or greater than \$15,000,000; (iii) between 0.68 and 0.66 per share of Sierra's common stock if the Plaintiff Attorney Fees are equal to a descending basis, based on straight line interpolation between \$10,000,000 and \$15,000,000; or (iv) 0.66 shares of Sierra's common stock in the event that the Plaintiff Attorney Fees are not fully and finally determined prior to the closing of the MCC Merger (such ratio, the "MCC Merger Exchange Ratio").
+Based upon the Plaintiff Attorney Fees approved by the Court of Chancery of the State of Delaware (the "Delaware Court of Chancery") as set forth in the Order and Final Judgment entered into on December 20, 2019, as described below (the "Delaware Order and Final Judgment with respect to the Delaware Court of Chancery's ruling on the Plaintiff Attorney Fees.